 - Cheerleading Club

-Older children also do a course of Bikeability and take part in adventurous activities on their Residential to Kingswood, in Cromer.
+Older children also do a course of Bikeability and take part in adventurous activities on their residential trip to Kingswood in Cromer.